salvis2/SpringboardAlvis/capstone_project_1/README.md

 ## League of Legends Item Balancing
 This is the repository for my first capstone project: League of Legends Item Balancing, part of my SpringBoard Data Science Career Track curriculum.

+### About this project
+This project was born out of a love for data science and League of Legends.
+I have seen many websites that suggest various characters and items for players in a game of League of Legends, so I didn't want this project to follow suit.
+Instead, I took a stab at a problem from a developer standpoint.
+My overarching question was: As a developer for League of Legends, how do I know when I need to change an item?
+Can I develop a method or metrics to help with this?

 ### About this repository
 This repository contains the data files and the Jupyter notebooks for each of the steps in my project's analysis.